 What is content?

 Content is information communicated towards an audience.
-The term “content” can include many different media including graphics, visuals, and sound.
+The term “content” includes different types of media including infographics, visuals, and sound.
 Haden Interactive focuses on writing web content, which means that we provide the written words on your website.

 So that’s content.
 What makes content good or bad?

-This may seem obvious, because it is.
-Every bit of writing – every smidgen of content on your website – needs to have some clear message.
+This may seem obvious… because it is.
+Every bit of writing — every smidgen of content on your website — needs to have some clear message.
 Writing can be entertaining, informative, or persuasive, but it always needs to effectively fulfill its purpose.

 Don’t try to force keywords where they don’t belong.
-It’s usually easier to make short tail keywords sound natural than long tail keywords, but if long tail keywords are more useful for your page, then take the time to work them in.
+It’s usually easier to make short keyword phrases sound natural than long keyword phrases, but if long tail keywords are more useful for your page, then take the time to work them in.

 How long does good web content need to be?
-That’s like asking how long a piece of string is.
+That’s like asking, how long is a piece of string?
 The answer is that there isn’t really a good answer.

-For those who are really asking, “Just tell me what I need to do so I can get by,” a good blog post should have a minimum of 300 words, but 500 words is better.
+For those who are really asking, “Just tell me what I need to do so I can get by,” a good blog post should have a minimum of 300 words, but a 500 word minimum is better.